The `x` command

 CLI Reference

-Complete CLI reference for managing agents, tasks, and swarm configuration from the terminal — install via bunx, manage worktrees, run agent commands, and configure your swarm without the dashboard UI
+Complete CLI reference for managing agents, tasks, and swarm configuration from the terminal — install via bunx or npx, manage worktrees, run agent commands, and configure your swarm without the dashboard UI

 Telemetry

-What telemetry Agent Swarm collects, how it's anonymized, and how to opt out — lifecycle event tracking for server starts, task creation, worker status, and integration usage without PII collection
+What telemetry Agent Swarm collects, how it's anonymized, and how to opt out — lifecycle, session-cost, workflow, schedule, and compaction event tracking without PII collection